What are the differences between Event.target and Event.currentTarget in JavaScript?

 - Represents the element that currently handles the event.

-- Can be the same asevent.target
+- Can be the same asevent.target or an ancestor element.

 - Can be dynamically changed during event propagation.